 Gifts All Horses Will Love

 Soft body brush: Give your horse a pleasant grooming experience when you add brand-new soft body brush to your grooming tote.
-Brushes made with materials like goat hair bristles are particularly luxurious.
+Brushes made with materials like goat hair bristles are particularly luxurious gifts for your horse.
 Price range: $8-25

 Sheepskin grooming glove: An all-natural grooming mitt or glove slides onto your hand and helps wipe dust and debris off your horse’s coat.
 Plus, it has a massage-like feel and can make your horse’s coat truly shine!
 Price range: $15-25